 For individuals with a disability rating for Aid and Attendance, the complete cost of assisted living, including room and board costs can be deducted from one’s income.
-Given that the average cost of assisted living in the U.S. is $43,536 per year, this means couples with annual incomes over $68,000 (or even higher in some areas) are eligible for Aid & Attendance.
+The average cost of assisted living in the U.S. is $51,600 per year as of 2020.
+This means that, if they are getting assisted living care, even couples with relatively high annual incomes may be eligible for Aid & Attendance.

 Home health care and non-medical home care (sometimes called companion care or personal care) are both fully deductible, as long as a physician says it’s necessary.
 This includes supervision of individuals with Alzheimer’s or dementia to prevent wandering and / or self-injury.
 Family members, except spouses, can be hired as home care providers.
 More on hiring family is discussed further down this page.

 Adult day care costs, both for adult day health and non-medical care, are fully deductible.
 At an average of $70 / day for 250 work days per year, this means an individual or spouse in full-time adult day care could subtract $17,500 off their annual income for VA purposes.